 Hola, my name is Mark Payne and I'm a Melbourne based visual artist and designer.
-My profession calls on me to consider the emotional state of the user and deliver highly polished designs.
+My profession calls on me to deliver highly polished designs that consider the emotional state of the user.
 This work ethos has bled over into my personal art practice, where I seeks to create ambitious visuals that produce an emotional state in the viewer.
 My work centres around the beauty of the human form, what motivates us, the darkness in trauma and of the spaces we inhabit.
 I'm never content with just one medium, I flick my attention around, from traditional drawing and clay to cutting-edge 3d scanning, digital sculpture and VR worlds.

 I'm always interested in artistic collaborations so feel free to say Hola back on one of the following social networks.

 Animating digital characters with motion capture not intended to be used on their sex.
 Finalist in Midsumma Australia Post Art Prize 2017

 A collection of over twenty digital artworks by queer artists from around the globe that contribute to ongoing global conversations about #QueerTech practices & perspectives.
 Extremely proud to be part of the curatorial team with Alison Bennett, Travis Cox & Xanthe Dobbie.

 A 360º photoshoot to capture an abandoned warehouse ends up in an adventure of digitally twisting reality.